seanorama/masterclass/security-advanced/README.md

 4. Now you should be able to login as AD users.
 Login as admin/BadPass#1 and give ambari user Admin priviledge via 'Manage Ambari'

+## Day two

+Agenda:

+  - LDAP tool demo
+  - Ranger pre-reqs
+  - Ranger install
+  - Ambari views setup on secure cluster
+  - Using Hadoop components in secured mode.
+Audit excerices for:
+    - HDFS
+    - Hive
+    - Hbase
+    - YARN
+    - Storm
+    - Kafka

+  - Manually setup Solr Ranger plugin(?)

-## Ranger install and AD integration
+## Ranger prereqs

-We will install Ranger on the same node as Mysql, so run the setup steps on only MySQL node.
+###### Manually install missing components

+- Use the 'Add Service' Wizard to install Kafka

 ###### Create & confirm MySQL user 'root'

+Prepare MySQL DB for Ranger use.
+Run these steps on MySQL
 - `sudo mysql`
 - Execute following in the MySQL shell.
 Change the password to your preference.